olegbrz/Apollo-SQL/README.md

 python main.py
 ```

-It works as a CLI (command-line interface), so you just need a command line to work with it.
+It works with a CLI (command-line interface), so you just need a command line to work with it.

+In the first start, you will need to setup in settings the following connection parameters:

+- `host`
+- `port`
+- `sid`
+- `username`
+- `password`

+The settings persist in memory in the `config.ini` file, which will be created automatically on first start.

 ## Demo